istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/index.md

 ## Configure end-user authentication on ingress gateway

-Ingress gateway supports end-user authentication by setting up JWT authentication policy on `istio-ingressgateway`, unauthenticated requests will be rejected at ingress gateway level and won't be able to access services inside the mesh.
-This section shows how to use authentication policy to setup end-user authentication on `istio-ingressgateway`.
+The Istio ingress gateway supports end-user authentication by setting up a JWT authentication policy in the `istio-ingressgateway` file.
+The ingress gateway rejects the unauthenticated requests and the request can't access the services inside the mesh.
+This section shows how to use the authentication policy to setup the end-user authentication for the Istio ingress gateway.

-1. Perform the steps in the [Before you begin](/docs/tasks/traffic-management/ingress#before-you-begin), verify the setup by running curl command from before will return with 200.
+1. To verify the setup, run the following curl command and confirm a return value of 200:

     {{< text bash >}}
     $ curl -I -HHost:httpbin.example.com http://$INGRESS_HOST:$INGRESS_PORT/status/200
     HTTP/1.1 200 OK
     {{< /text >}}

-1. Add a policy that requires end-user JWT on `istio-ingressgateway`.
+1. Add the policy requiring the end-user JWT authentication for the `istio-ingressgateway` pod.

     {{< text bash >}}
     $ cat <<EOF | kubectl apply -f -